Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Additional Studies

 \subsection{Hallucination Detection}

-We investigate the FactScore benchmark \cite{min2023factscore} to evaluate the effectiveness of UQ metrics in identifying factual errors (hallucinations), when LLMs are prompted to compose celebrity biographies.
+We investigate the FactScore benchmark \cite{min2023factscore} to evaluate the effectiveness of UQ metrics in identifying factual errors (hallucinations) when LLMs are prompted to compose celebrity biographies.
 In the setting, each LLM response is decomposed into individual factual statements.
-Then, we compute the average UQ value across in each statement, which serves as an indicator of the model’s uncertainty regarding that statement.
-Table~\ref{tab:factscore} reports the AUROC and Average Precision (AP) for all UQ metrics considered in our study.
-The results show that perturbation-based metrics fail to achieve competitive performance on this task.
-One possible explanation is that factual errors often exhibit weaker dependencies between generated tokens and their prior context compared to reasoning-intensive tasks.
-As a result, perturbation-based metrics, which rely heavily on such contextual dependencies, are less effective.
-This limitation may further extend to tasks that jointly involve intensive reasoning and factual knowledge, where different sources of uncertainty may coexist.
+Then, we compute the sentence-wise UQ value for each statement, which serve as an indicator of the model’s uncertainty regarding that statement.
+Table~\ref{tab:factscore} reports the AUROC and Average Precision (AP, failure cases are treated as positive) of hallucination detection capabilities with respect to the presented UQ metrics.
+The results show that Graph Uncertainty (multiple-sampling) performs the best among most settings, while perturbation-based metrics do not perform as strongly on this task.